University of Wisconsin–Madison

-The following is presented to give you a general overview of the steps, process, and timeline involved in developing a new program.
+The following gives you a general overview of the steps, process, and timeline involved in developing a new program.

 Step 1: Meeting about program idea